choefele/AlexaSkillsKit/README.md

 It's early days – expect API changes until we reach 1.0!

+## Published Skills using AlexaSkillsKit

+[Music Charts](https://github.com/choefele/MusicChartsSkill) (DE: Musikcharts) is a skill to get to know the most popular songs on Spotify and is published in the US, UK and DE skill stores.

 ## Implementing a Custom Alexa Skill

 Start with implementing the `RequestHandler` protocol.
 AlexaSkillsKit parses requests from Alexa and passes the data on to methods required by this protocol.
 For example, a [launch request](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/custom-standard-request-types-reference#launchrequest) would result in AlexaSkillsKit calling the `handleLaunch()` method.